 As long as we have access to the pool area, you don't need to be present - which saves you time (when we always want to save you time and money).
 If you're concerned you won't understand exactly what issues you need to address, you are provided with a detailed report including photos with descriptions and explanations on rectifications.
 This is emailed to you, by law, within two (2) business days of the inspection.

 We love dogs!
 In fact, if they're super cute, they're likely to be featured across our social media.
 But don't fret, the privacy of your home and dogs are never revealed, and you can always let us know you'd prefer they weren't across Facebook or Instagram - we understand!
 However, if your dog is dangerous or often unfriendly towards strangers entering your property, we do ask you secure your dog away from the pool area for the day of inspection.
 We don't want to upset your dog - we just want to make sure your pool is safe.

 I Thought Only Council Could Inspect & Issue Certificates?

 Nope!
-If you are directed by Council to get a Pool Certificate of Compliance, E1 Accredited Certifiers - like us here at Pool Safety Solutions - can help you too.
+If you are directed by Council to get a Pool Certificate of Compliance, E1 Certifiers - like us here at Pool Safety Solutions - can help you too.

-E1 Accredited Certifiers are empowered by NSW Fair Trading and NSW Government Authority Building Professionals Board to inspect pools and spas and issue Certificates of Compliance and Non-Compliance.
+E1 Certifiers are empowered by NSW Fair Trading and NSW Government Authority Building Professionals Board to inspect pools and spas and issue Certificates of Compliance and Non-Compliance.
 Our E1 training assessment sees a Certifier taken through their paces when it comes to pool safety so an E1 Certifier knows everything there is about NSW rules, regulations, acts and standards.
-A Pool Safety Solutions E1 Accredited Certifier is amazing at their job - and they love it!
+A Pool Safety Solutions E1 Certifier is amazing at their job - and they love it!
 You can read for yourself >here 10 Reasons For Hiring A Private E1 Certifier.